Reimbursement for Oversizing

 The Developer’s engineer may be required to provide a water model and/or a detailed sanitary sewer shed analysis to demonstrate the minimum pipe size needed to serve the development.
 Minimum pipe sizes must also adhere to the Loudoun Water Engineering Design Manual.

 The reimbursement will be based on a table with per-linear-foot unit costs.
-The table is attached and will be updated on an annual basis.
+The table is below and will be updated on an annual basis.
 The reimbursement table reflects the material costs on a per-linear-foot of pipe and takes into account pipe material, stone bedding, an average number of fittings and manholes, and sales tax for both water and sanitary sewer.

 - Development demonstrates only an 8-inch diameter waterline is required